English

 Damage to KHM

-World War II Impact (1938-1945)
+World War II impact (1938-1945)

 The tumultuous years of World War II have profoundly impacted the Kunsthistorisches Museum.
 The museum is partially destroyed during bombings, and the valuable collection is moved to safe locations to protect it from the ravages of war, ensuring its survival for future generations.